Rasheed Air Base: Camp Falcon/Camp Al-Saqr

 Previous construction work at the Forward Operating Base Ferrin-Huggins site had been done fast and cheap.
 Soldiers later were assigned with the renovation of a series of concrete housing facilities that had been previously hurriedly constructed by the Iraqis.
 They were constructed so fast, in fact, that the landfill they were built on had not been properly compacted and allowed settlement time.
 After the buildings went up and weathered the rainy season, the floors gave, breaking all the water systems.
 The soldiers had to replace those systems and as well as restore the buildings, with Army engineers also providing input to contracting.

 As of late December 2004, Camp Falcon was also home to a spacious PX.
 For Thanksgiving 2004, meals were provided for 3,000 by Camp Falcon's canteen and kitchen staff.

 During their time at Camp Falcon, Assault and Obstacle Platoon of Company B, 8th Engineer Battalion, 1st Cavalry Division has 'enjoyed' much on-the-job training.
-A prime example is the installation of a sewage system, a task usually taken on by civilians or combat-heavy engineers.
-"We've been working this sewage system for a month," Bronx, New York, native Staff Sgt.
-Greg Grady explained.
-"We are all combat engineers and this is outside of our job description.
-I just happen to have civilian experience in surveying.
-We came out here and did it all.
-We surveyed the land, I drew out the plans."
+An example is the installation of a sewage system, a task usually taken on by civilians or combat-heavy engineers.
 The sewage pipeline will allow the entire camp access to Baghdad's main sewage grid, eliminating the need for the current septic tank system, as well as the cost that comes with periodical pumping.
 With a total of seven weeks work, the pipe system was expected to be complete late January 2005.

 The project is just one of many the Assault and Obstacle Platoon had taken on from Forward Operating Base Falcon's base operations.
 The platoon has built and demolished walls, supervised the construction of barracks, and made an array of other structures on post.
 However, from time to time to the soldiers have got to indulge in the job they joined the Army for.
-"Once we are done with this we will go on to something else.
-Maybe back to patrols," Grady said.
-"We don't mind doing the patrols.
-Infantry is like second nature to us."

-Camp Falcon uses multilayered defenses with high-walled perimeters and lookout towers to deter any threat.
-Like any military fortification, however, the gate relies heavily on manpower – U.S. and Iraqi manpower.
-Soldiers back at Camp Falcon need to be in full uniform and body armor before they leave the company building because of mortar fire.
+Camp Falcon uses multilayered defenses with high-walled perimeters and lookout towers.
+Like any military fortification, however, the gate relies heavily on manpower.